Pixailz/SnowCrash/level03/README.md

 ```

 > [!NOTE]
-> what's important here is that the binary launch an execve with no check for
+> what's important here is that the binary launch an system function with an
-> the echo command
+> no check for relative path for the echo command

 ## STEP 02